benbender/OpcacheProfilerBundle/README.md

 Changelog
 ---------

-This Changelog of this bundle can be found here [Resources/meta/CHANGELOG.md](https://github.com/benbender/OpcacheProfilerBundle/blob/master/Resources/meta/CHANGELOG.md).
+This Changelog of this bundle can be found here: [Resources/meta/Changelog.md](https://github.com/benbender/OpcacheProfilerBundle/blob/master/Resources/meta/Changelog.md).

 Reporting an issue or a feature request